lucafrance/lucafrance.github.io/_posts/2023-02-17-luca-decimal.md

 There is the possibility of re-defining the indexes, but this is a complex process for how Johnny Decimal is defined.
 It is kinda like the difference of re-indexing a database with a data structure which costs *O(n)*, while I want one that costs *O(1)*.

-## Merging PARA with Johnny Decimal
+## The different philosophy of PARA

 I was able to identify my concerns after reading [*Building a Second Brain*](https://www.buildingasecondbrain.com/book) by Tiago Forte.
 Forte describes a system designed for not-taking, but it can also be used for organizing files.